-CLASSIC FASHION MADE IN AMERICA
+CLASSIC LUXURY FASHION — MADE IN AMERICA

-A philosophy rooted in the classics from design to production
+A philosophy rooted in the classics from design to production.

 Timeless styles, quality construction, and domestic production were once standard in the fashion industry but are now rare.
 We have brought that philosophy back.

-We believe creating classic quality clothing is the most sustainable thing we can do as a brand.
 We not only let the quality of our clothing speak for itself, but the founder regularly speaks and writes about how the industry needs to change to become more sustainable.

-Read about our craftsmanship which is the ultimate form of transparency.
+Read about our craftsmanship

 The most sustainable thing fashion brands can do today is create high timeless, quality clothing that will last for decades.
 It's about creating clothing clients value, not about catering to the latest trend in clothing or in what's considered "sustainable" in fashion.
 Buying less and buying better is the only way to shop sustainably.

 The only way the fashion industry can be more sustainable, is by slowing down its production volumes.
 There simply is no other way.
 The math does not add up.